DOI-USGS/dataretrieval-python/demos/nawqa_data_pull/README.md

 # Retrieva data from the National Water Quality Assessment Program (NAWQA)

-This examples walks through using lithops to retrieve data from every NAWQA monitoring site, then write the results to a parquet filel on s3.
-Also searches the NLDI for neighboring sites with NAWQA data and merges those data assuming the monitoring site was relocated.
+This examples walks through using lithops to retrieve data from every NAWQA monitoring site, then writes the results to a parquet files on s3.
+Each retrieval also searches the NLDI for neighboring sites with NAWQA data and merges those data assuming the monitoring site was relocated.

 1. Set up a Python environment
 ```bash